subhacom/argos/doc/user.rst

 When using classical segmentation this can speed things up by utilizing multiple CPU cores.

-It may be easier to use the interactive tracking :py:mod:`argos.track` to play with the segmentation parameters to see what work best for videos in a specific setting.
+It may be easier to use the interactive tracking :py:mod:`argos_track` to play with the segmentation parameters to see what work best for videos in a specific setting.
 The optimal setting can then be exported to a configuration file which will then be passed with ``-c`` command